zso3n3n/ml-for-gpu/README.md

 # GPU Acceleration Demo

-Demonstrate 20–50× speedups by migrating CPU workflows (pandas, scikit-learn, OR-Tools) to GPU (cuDF, cuML, cuOpt) on Azure ML with minimal code changes.
+Demonstrate incredible performance gains by migrating common ML and OR solutions from CPU to GPU with minimal code changes.

 ## 🎯 Objectives